 If so, the Diocese of Scranton Office for Parish Life is here to help!

-Social Justice Trust Fund Grants are available to every parish in the Diocese and are designed to assist your efforts to reach out to the hurting, the poor and the most vulnerable in our midst.
+Parish Social Justice Grants are available to every parish in the Diocese and are designed to assist your efforts to reach out to the hurting, the poor and the most vulnerable in our midst.
 The goal is to empower the parish’s efforts to educate and raise awareness of social concerns and strengthen their resolve to create cultures of encounter and work for justice.

 Thanks to generous gifts allocated from the Diocesan Annual Appeal and an existing endowment, parish-based grants of up to $5,000 annually provide individual parish teams with the financial support they need to implement programs dealing with social justice issues directly affecting their local community and/or people of the parish.